-- Notably there were fewer wrong meanings, structural errors and wrong terms in the Language Studio™ custom MT engine, that were “typical SMT problems” in the competitor’s legacy MT engine.
+- Notably, there were fewer wrong meanings, structural errors, and wrong terms in the Language Studio™ custom MT engine, which were “typical SMT problems” in the competitor’s legacy MT engine.

 - 52% of the raw MT output from the Language Studio™ custom MT engine had no errors at all compared to the competitor’s legacy MT engine which had 26.8%.

 - The Language Studio™ custom MT engine measured was the very first iteration of the engine, with no improvements or corrective feedback applied.